opendocsg/slw-judgments-backfill/2003_SGHC_248/report.md

 23     Section 217(2) provides for judgments to be altered in two different scenarios.
 “Clerical errors” can be corrected “at any time”, while “any other mistake” may only be rectified “before the court rises for the day”.
 It was not contended by the respondent that there was any clerical error in this case.
 Therefore, for the section to apply, the respondent must show that there was a mistake that came within the scope of the words “any other mistake”, and that these were rectified before the court had risen for the day.

-24     In _Chiaw Wai Onn_ , supra, and _Chuah Gin Synn v Public Prosecutor_ [2003] 2 SLR 179, I held that the court rose for the day only when it ceased to sit for business, when the working day of the court had ended.
+24     In _Chiaw Wai Onn_ , supra, and _Chuah Gin Synn v Public Prosecutor_ <span class="citation">[2003] 2 SLR 179</span>, I held that the court rose for the day only when it ceased to sit for business, when the working day of the court had ended.
 On the facts of this case, the second order was clearly made before the court had risen for the day.
 Therefore, the only issue I had to decide was whether there was a mistake within the meaning of s 217(2).

 **_“Any other m istake”_**